haikalardzi/simple-chatbot-api/README.md

 ## Data storage method

 The API uses a relational data model with PostgreSQL to manage chatbot sessions and decision flow.
-The schema is optimized for maintaining question-response relationships, session tracking, and history logging.
+The schema is for maintaining question-response relationships, session tracking, and history logging.

 ### Tables Overview